codemickeycode/codemickeycode/README.md

 - 🌱 I’m currently learning teaching, coaching and entrepreneurship
 - 👯 I’m looking to collaborate on Python Community projects
 - 🤔 I’m looking for help with [PythonPH](https://python.ph) events - always looking for guest speakers and sponsors (industry and academic partners)
-- 💬 Ask me about:
-    - Building/growing your Python team through training and coaching
-    - The Python Community
-    - Software Engineering
-    - Coffee ☕
-    - Philippine beaches 🌊
-    - Filipino Food 🍽️
-- 📫 How to reach me:
-    - Message me on LinkedIn: [codemickeycode](https://www.linkedin.com/in/codemickeycode)
-    - Email: codemickeycode[at]gmail[dot]com
 - ⚡ Fun fact: I'm an introvert but I love having friends.
 I love meeting people who are passionate about their craft, getting inspired and learning something from them.

 ## Tech Community Contributions